luc-ta/lta.github.io/_teaching/2023-fall-teaching.md

 ---
-title: "Teaching experience 2"
+title: "Real Analysis"
 collection: teaching
-type: "Workshop"
+type: "TA"
 permalink: /teaching/analysis2023
-venue: "University 1, Department"
+venue: "Yale University"
-date: 2015-01-01
+date: Fall 2023
-location: "City, Country"
+location: "New Haven, CT"
 ---

 This is a description of a teaching experience.
 You can use markdown like any other post.